Dracaena cinnabari

 Dracaena cinnabari, the Socotra dragon tree or dragon blood tree, is a dragon tree native to the Socotra archipelago, part of Yemen, located in the Arabian Sea.
 It is named after the blood-like color of the red sap that the trees produce.
+It is also the national tree of Yemen.

+A related tree of similar appearance, the drago, Dracaena draco, grows in the Canary Islands, more than 7000 km from Socotra.

 Description

-The dragon blood tree has a unique and strange appearance, with an "upturned, densely packed crown having the shape of an uprightly held umbrella".
+The dragon blood tree has an upturned, densely packed crown.
 This evergreen species is named after its dark red resin, which is known as "dragon's blood".
-Unlike most monocot plants, Dracaena displays secondary growth, D. cinnabari even has growth zones resembling tree rings found in dicot tree species.
+Unlike most monocot plants, Dracaena displays secondary growth; D. cinnabari even has growth zones resembling tree rings found in dicot tree species.
 Along with other arborescent Dracaena species it has a distinctive growth habit called "dracoid habitus".
-Its leaves are found only at the end of its youngest branches; its leaves are all shed every 3 or 4 years before new leaves simultaneously mature.
-Branching tends to occur when the growth of the terminal bud is stopped, due to either flowering or traumatic events (e.g. herbivory).
+Its leaves are found only at the ends of its youngest branches and are shed every three or four years as new leaves simultaneously mature.
+Branching tends to occur when the growth of the terminal bud is stopped, through either flowering or traumatic events (e.g. herbivory).The tree measures up to 9 m in height and 12 m across the crown, and the trunk reaches up to 1.5 m DBH.